 In the third quarter of 2016, the Company reorganized its businesses in anticipation of the Separation.
-Also, in the fourth quarter of 2016, the Company moved the universal life policies with secondary guarantees business from the Life segment to the Run-off segment ("ULSG Re-segmentation").
+Also, in the fourth quarter of 2016, the Company moved the universal life policies with secondary guarantees business from the Life segment to the Run-off segment ("ULSG Resegmentation").
 These changes were applied retrospectively and did not have an impact on total consolidated net income (loss) or adjusted earnings in the prior periods.

-See "Business - Segments and Corporate & Other" and Note 2 of the Notes to the Consolidated and Combined Financial Statements for further information on our segments and Corporate & Other.
+See "Business - Segments and Corporate & Other" and Note 2 of the Notes to the Consolidated and Combined Financial Statements included elsewhere in this prospectus for further information on our segments and Corporate & Other.